Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 | C29 | Controller shall prevent the batteries from being damaged due to over-charging | Charge Controller Subsystem |

-# Loop Controller Subsystem and Ground Based Sensor Subsystem
+## Loop Controller Subsystem and Ground Based Sensor Subsystem Experimentation
 The purpose of this experiment is to not only test the Power Subsystems to verify they function as expected, but also test the Loop Controller and its function.
 For all trials, the loop(s) were placed in the road and the